|Law and Rights

 Students describe various perspectives based

 Students describe the values underlying

-personal ad others actions regarding
+personal and others actions regarding

 Students explain changing attitudes, at

-different times, towards gender, race, ethnicity,
+different times, towards gender race, ethnicity

 or socio-economic identities.